Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 - `process.name`
 - `process.pid`
     - CAUTION: This resource attribute only needs to be added when you have processes that spawn sub-processes to be able to accurately show CPU/memory usage per process.
-Only add the attribute if you have a need for it, since it is otherwise discouraged to use the `process.pid` as a resource attribute due to the risk of cardinality explosion in your metrics.
+Only add the `process.pid` attribute if you have a need for it.
+Adding the attribute can lead to a cardinality explosion in your metrics.
 - `mountpoint`
 - `device`
 - `state`